Electronic Theses and Dissertations

 Digital Scholarship and Scholarly Communications are interdisciplinary fields in librarianship that facilitate the production and dissemination of academic research through the use of emerging digital tools and applications, while enhancing the communication of and access to the results of this research.

 Defending a dissertation is a major scholarly milestone.
 The Electronic Theses and Dissertations repository at Vanderbilt University ensures that your intellectual work will receive wide distribution.

 The submission process for theses and dissertations begins at the Graduate School.
-Review the submission options and guidelines on the website of the Graduate School.
-The library enhances the metadata provided with your dissertation and adds your record to discovery tools like Acorn and Worldcat, making it easily findable for scholars worldwide.
+Review the submission options and guidelines.
+The library enhances the metadata provided with your dissertation and adds your record to discovery tools like the Library Catalog and WorldCat, making it easily findable for scholars worldwide.
 The library also maintains the technical infrastructure of the repository.

-The Electronic Theses and Dissertation repository is a joint project of the Graduate School, Peabody College, and the Jean & Alexander Heard Library.
+The Electronic Theses and Dissertation repository is a joint project of the Graduate School, Peabody College, and the Jean and Alexander Heard Libraries.